Weava/Unit-Testing-Codelab/README.md

 Using our `SimpleOperations` example again, we could call our add function.

 ````
-var addResult = operations.add(2, 5); // User our add method for a result
+var addResult = operations.add(2, 5); // Use our add method for a result
 ````

 Easy, right?
 Nothing really new was learned here, we have all called methods.
 This is generally how complicated acting gets, calling methods.